 - Special Donations

 We know these things happen every year.
 Yet when they come around it used to send us into a panic.
 We spent everything we made and so we panicked over where the extra money would come from.
-And we would go broke trying to squeeze money out of thin air to make the payments on time – or we would do without and sulk.
+And we would pray to GOd our provider when we were the ones not managing money well.

 Joy has been the word God is pressing into my life this year.
 Check out what that’s looked like here at How To Cling to The Joy of The Lord Every Day!

-And if you are into Illustrated Faith or Bible Journaling, be sure to check out the 30 Days of Joy Bible Journaling Tool Kit in the HopeJoyInChrist Shop!
+And if you are into Illustrated Faith or Bible Journaling, be sure to check out the 30 Days of Joy Bible Journaling Starter Kit 30 Days of Joy Bible Journaling Tool Kit

 Step 2.
-Do not wait until November to start shopping.
+Do not wait until November to start Christmas shopping.

-Yes yes Yes I know there are great deals Black Friday and Cyber Monday.
-I didn’t say do all your shopping before them.
-But don’t wait to start hopping.
+Yes, I know there are great deals Black Friday and Cyber Monday.
+I didn’t say do all your shopping before them but don’t wait to start shopping.

-I regularly shop the end caps of Target every month to catch things as they go out of season.
+I regularly shop the end caps of Target to catch things as they go out of season.
 Most of the time I get them for 25% – 50% off their original price.

 Now, will they restock those things for Black Friday?
 You bet.